getsentry/sentry-docs/src/collections/_documentation/platforms/python/logging.md

 * `event_level` (default `ERROR`): Log records with a level higher than or equal to `event_level` will additionally be reported as event.
 A value of `None` means that no log records will be sent as events.

+Note that the configured level of each logger will still be honored.
+That means that you will not see any `INFO` events from a logger with the level set to `WARNING`, regardless of how you configure the integration.

 ## Handler classes